Skip to Content

 Medford is located within the Rogue Valley.
 Here are some other things to do near Medford:

-• Learn more about the history of the area at the Golden State Heritage Site in Wolf Creek, the Crater Rock Museum in Central Point, and the Eagle Point Historical Museum in Eagle Point.
+• Local History Museums: Learn more about the history of the area at the Crater Rock Museum in Central Point and the Eagle Point Historical Museum in Eagle Point.

 Hope you have a wonderful time exploring beautiful Crater Lake and Medford, Oregon!